maxbisesi/LearnOrDie_4/readme.txt

 ===========
 Fish wife

+DEFECTS
+Adding new cards to category that's in collection does not add those new category cards to collection

 Features
 --------------------
 () - Earn fins by adding cards..
 () - Earn Badges..
+() - Drag one category from one collection to another () - Total cards in a collection..
+() - Add theta
+() - Daily notes
 () - Animations
 (*) - Logger files
 () - Sessions